MicrosoftDocs/bing-docs/bing-docs/bing-web-search/tutorial/bing-web-search-single-page-app.md

 ## Query options

-The HTML form includes options that map to query parameters in the [Bing Web Search API v7](https://docs.microsoft.com/rest/api/cognitiveservices-bingsearch/bing-web-api-v7-reference#query-parameters).
+The HTML form includes options that map to query parameters in the [Bing Web Search API v7](../reference/query-parameters.md) reference.
 This table provides a breakdown of how users can filter search results using the sample app:

 | Parameter | Description |
 |-----------|-------------|